Mestuq/SlazAI/README.md

 (For educational and private purpose only)
 <br /><br /><br />

+### **GameDev News Integration:**
+The bot now includes a GameDev news feature that fetches the latest posts from https://gamefromscratch.com/.
+Credits and links to the original post and author are included.
+Additionally, the posts are translated into Polish to make the content accessible to a wider audience.

 ### THIS BOT ONLY HANDLE ONE SERVER AT ONCE FOR ONE CLIENT!
 If you want to use this bot for multiple servers you need to make multiple discord api's in https://discord.com/developers/